superwall/Superwall-iOS/Sources/Paywall/Documentation.docc/GettingStarted.md

 }
 ```

-You're now ready to present or trigger your paywall.
+You're now ready to trigger a paywall.

 ## Topics